CyCoreSystems/ipassign/README.md

 [![PkgGoDev](https://pkg.go.dev/badge/github.com/CyCoreSystems/ipassign)](https://pkg.go.dev/github.com/CyCoreSystems/ipassign)

+This package is published as a container to `ghcr.io/cycoresystems/ipassign`.

 `ipassign` binds a given set of kubernetes Nodes to a given set of Public IP addresses.
 Both sets are determined by tags, where the Nodes use kubernetes labels, and the Public IPs use the cloud provider's selection mechanism (labels